Discover Assam Black Tea: The History Behind This Malty Favorite

 Assam tea has been cultivated and used in tea mixtures by Indian tribes for centuries.
 The first introduction of Assam black tea in Europe occurred after a Scottish adventurer named Robert Bruce visited the nation in 1823 (1).
 Bruce noticed wild plants resembling tea growing in the wild near Rangpur.

 A local chief showed Bruce how the tea was brewed and consumed.
 Bruce sent samples home to England to verify the type of plant.
-It wasn't until 1930 that the plant was actually analyzed in Calcutta.
+However, it wasn't until 1930 that the plant was actually analyzed in Calcutta.
 Researchers discovered the tea was a unique species different from the Chinese variety.
 Upon the discovery, the British began actively seeking to counteract China's stronghold over the tea producing market.

 The British East India Company set up the Tea Committee to begin analyzing the potential of Assam tea as a commercial product in 1834.
 The first tea company was established exclusively for the cultivation and production of Assam tea in 1839.
-In less than 30 years, the tea company was comprised of 5 public companies and boasted more than 160 tea gardens.
+In less than 30 years, the tea company comprised of 5 public companies and boasted more than 160 tea gardens.

 Today, the Assam region of India even has its own special time zone (2).
 The Indian government, along with the Chinese, have kept one single time zone for their sprawling nations.
 The size and location of India classifies it for three separate time zones, although only one is used.
 Since Assam is located in northeast India, tea growers experienced shorter daylight hours making the harvest and production of tea more difficult.

 The solution was to create a separate time zone called Bagantime or Tea Garden Time.
 This time zone is one hour ahead of IST and workers are in the tea gardens from 8:00 a.m. to 4:00 p.m.
 The British established the time system during colonial rule in order to account for the early sunrise.
-There are activists working to extend the special time zone to other Indian states in the northeast.
+Currently there are activists working to extend the special time zone to other Indian states in the northeast.
 For now, Assam remains the only tea-producing region with its own dedicated time zone.

 Production of Assam Tea